Mineral Rights and Taxes

 Tax Implications of Selling Mineral Rights

 Figuring out whether to sell mineral rights is a difficult question.
-One of the questions you should ask yourself is about the tax implications of selling mineral rights.
-A lot of mineral owners do not realize there are major differences between selling mineral rights and collecting royalty income.
+One of the questions you should ask yourself is about the tax implications of selling mineral and royalty rights.
+A lot of mineral owners do not realize there are major differences between selling mineral rights versus just collecting royalty income.

 If you purchased the mineral rights, your basis will be determined by what you paid for the mineral rights.
-Whether you should keep the mineral rights or sell them depends upon the price you are being offered and what you paid.
+The tax impact depends upon the price you are being offered compared to what you paid.

-If you inherited your mineral rights, there is a good chance that selling mineral rights is better than collecting royalty income.
+If you inherited your mineral rights, there is a good chance that selling mineral rights is better than collecting royalty income when taxes are taken into consideration.
 Why?
 It all comes down to your basis in inherited mineral rights.
 Many mineral owners believe that they will owe taxes on the entire amount of the sale.
 That is not correct!

 Many mineral owners believe that they will owe taxes on the entire amount of the sale.
 That is not correct!